 Add a pair work component to transform a solitary writing exercise into a multi-skill language activity.

-- Students work in pairs to write descriptions for 4 nouns.
+- First, students work in pairs to write descriptions for 4 nouns.

-- Students jigsaw and talk to 2-5 other people.
+- Then, students jigsaw and talk to 2-5 other people.

-- Students read their short stories.
+- Finally, students read their short stories.
 Listening students check the meaning and ask, “Is that you?”